Booking an appointment

 Routine appointments with a doctor can be booked up to 4 weeks in advance.

 If you think you need to see a clinician urgently, we will try and give you an appointment for the same day.
-Our reception staff will ask you for some basic information to ensure you receive a more efficient service.
-Your appointment may be with one of our Prescribing Nurses or it might be with a GP.
+Our reception staff will ask you for some basic information to ensure you see the correct person; this is usually with one of our Prescribing Nurses or it may be with a GP.

 Our doctors can typically see four patients in the time it takes to do one home visit.
 For this reason we ask our patients to come to the practice if at all possible.
 However, if your condition means that you cannot attend the surgery or you are house bound we can visit at home.
 Please contact reception before 11.30 am to request a visit.
 The receptionist will take some basic details to pass to the doctor.
-The doctor may ring you to discuss your problem before agreeing to a home visit.
+The doctor will probably ring you to discuss your problem before agreeing to a home visit.
+Home visits may not be possible on the it is requested, if this is the case you will be advised of this.

 If you wish to have a chaperone please advise our receptionist on arrival, or explain to the Doctor during your consultation.
 We will be glad to accommodate your wishes.